MorpheusAIs/Morpheus/Yellowstone Compute Model.md

 ### Compute Contract
 *Permissionless smart contract which receives emissions of MOR, tracks credits and debits to Providers, and pays Providers when called.

-“Users”: defined as any entity that has a MOR address and sends Requests to the Router, using the compute.
+**“Users”**: defined as any entity that has a MOR address and sends Requests to the Router, using the compute.
 This can be a specific individual person sending Requests from a Morpheus desktop node, or it could be a bot, or it could be a company or 3rd party website which interacts with the Morpheus network on behalf of its end-users (end-users' use of inference aren't tracked or  considered in the compute contract, except when there is an inference failure).

-“Providers”: defined as any entity, running a node that provides compute resources, has a MOR address and offers Token bids through the Router.
+**“Providers”**: defined as any entity, running a node that provides compute resources, has a MOR address and offers Token bids through the Router.
 When a Provider wins the bid from the Router, Provider provides the compute resource (GPUs, etc) for various AI models to the User.

-“Router”:  defined as a software application that has a MOR address and negotiates the 2-sided market between Users and Providers.
+**“Router”**:  defined as a software application that has a MOR address and negotiates the 2-sided market between Users and Providers.
 The Router registers and tracks Provider addresses and bids, processes Requests from Users, records [miliseconds] and Pass/Fail tests of processed Requests, and instructs the Compute Contract to credit eligible Providers for payment in MOR.
 The Router never sends or receives MOR transactions (nor transactions on any blockchain).
 The Router never sees the content of a Request, nor the response.

-“Compute Contract”: defined as a smart contract that has a MOR address, receives all emitted MOR allocated to the Compute bucket, tracks amounts owed to eligible Providers, and pays MOR to eligible Providers when Providers request payment.
+**“Compute Contract”**: defined as a smart contract that has a MOR address, receives all emitted MOR allocated to the Compute bucket, tracks amounts owed to eligible Providers, and pays MOR to eligible Providers when Providers request payment.

-“Token” (“T”): is the smallest amount of letters or pixels bid on vi the router.
+**“Token” (“T”)**: is the smallest amount of letters or pixels bid on via the router.
 Often this is ~4 characters of text, or 5x5 pixels of image, etc. This is not to be confused with blockchain “tokens” such as ERC20 tokens or the MOR token itself.

-“TokenMax” below refers to a maximum number of Tokens accepted for payment by the Router.
+**“TokenMax”** below refers to a maximum number of Tokens accepted for payment by the Router.

-“RFC”: stands for “Request for Compute.”
+**“RFC”**: stands for “Request for Compute.”
 A user sends an RFC to the Router, and specifies the [LLM] User desires access to as well as the [TokenMax], which is a cap on the acceptable LT’s in response.
 User will want to cap this because higher numbers = longer wait times for answers, and count more toward UserMax, which is limited each day.

 ### Contract Protections